ryg-delta/SEED_Lab_SP24/MiniProject/Python_Code/README.md

 # Description of Python Code
 ## Suplementary Files
 - We have two categories of suplemental files:
--- Assignment two files used as a reference: "assigment_2_demo2a_python.py" and "assignment_2_readme.txt", they contail alot of the functions used in this project -- Function prototypes/individual work [everything else] this is due to the fact that we split up the labor and then combined our functions into one main file
+- - Assignment two files used as a reference: "assigment_2_demo2a_python.py" and "assignment_2_readme.txt",
+they contain alot of the functions used in this project -- Function prototypes/individual work [everything else] this is due to the fact that we split up the labor and then combined our functions into one main file
 ## Main File